likexian/stathub-go/README.md

 ## Feature

-- Powered by Go lang
+- Powered by Golang
-- Only two binary files, doing and displaying data
+- Only one binary files, collecting and displaying data
 - Easy deploy, no depends, no database required
 - SSL support, your domain support, secure and easy